 Vicarious Liability and Negligent Entrustment

-When you loan your car to a bad driver:
+When you loan your car to a bad driver

 If you loan your car to someone who you know is an unsafe driver, you may be liable for any accident that person may cause.
 In many states, both the owner and the driver of a vehicle can be named in a lawsuit under a theory of "vicarious liability."
 Even in the absence of "owner's liability" statutes, the common law theory of "negligent entrustment" can make you liable for any injuries caused by a bad driver you trusted with your car.
-This is the reason parents may be liable for the accidents of their teen drivers.

 In a roundabout way, the law permits two other circumstances for vicarious or remote liability.
 One involves an accident caused by a defective vehicle.
 In such cases, a "product liability” lawsuit against the manufacturer may be appropriate.
 In addition, several state laws permit suits against state highway officers and departments in connection with the negligent construction or repair of highways, streets, bridges, and overpasses that may have proximately caused an accident.